Cruz Hewitt: Junior career

 Hewitt entered his first ITF junior tournament a month after his 13th birthday in January 2022, receiving a wildcard entry into the J1 Traralgon qualifying draw.
 He was defeated in straight sets by eventual quarterfinalist Daniel Verbeek 2–6, 0–6.
-Hewitt claimed his first junior ITF victory at a J5 Darwin tournament in May 2022 when he was victorious in a main draw first-round match against Jett Grech 6–2, 6–2 before being defeated in the second round.
-In November 2022, still aged 13, Hewitt claimed his first junior ITF title in a Fijian J5 Lautoka tournament with victory in the final against fellow Australian Cristian Care.
+He claimed his first junior ITF victory at a J5 Darwin tournament in May 2022 when he was victorious in a main draw first-round match against Jett Grech 6–2, 6–2 before being defeated in the second round.
+In November 2022, still aged 13, the Australian claimed his first junior ITF title in a Fijian J5 Lautoka tournament with victory in the final against compatriot Cristian Care.
 In doing so, he became the youngest male to win an ITF junior tournament that year.

 Hewitt began 2023 by entering the qualifying draw for the Australian Open, where he was defeated in three sets by number-one seed Adhithya Ganesan in the first round.
 He won his second junior ITF title in the Virgin Islands at a J30 Christiansted tournament in May 2023 with a 6–3, 6–3 victory in the final against American Ryan Cozad.
 Hewitt claimed his third ITF junior title a month later with a win in a J60 Darwin tournament.
 Hewitt ended the 2023 season with a fourth junior ITF title in Thailand at a J60 Nonthaburi tournament with a 7–5, 6–1 final win against Russian Makar Krivoshchekov.

 In January 2024, Hewitt made his junior Grand Slam debut at 15 years of age when he received a wildcard entry into the Australian Open boys' singles main draw event.
 He was defeated in the first round by sixth-seeded American Alexander Razeghi 2–6, 3–6 in front of a large show court crowd.
 In October 2024, still aged 15, Hewitt entered the top 100 in the under-18 junior rankings after claiming a seventh title at a New Zealand J100 tournament in Christchurch.

-He ended 2024 ranked 15th in the world for his age group (2008).
+Hewitt had good results on the ITF junior circuit, holding a singles win-loss record of 93–39 and reached an ITF junior combined ranking of No. 38 on 5 January 2026.
+In June 2026, Hewitt returned to the junior circuit to contest the 2026 Wimbledon Championships and progressed through to the final of the tournament without dropping a set.
+He lost the final to Jordan Lee in three sets.